 HNP alternative treatments

-HNP, or herniated nucleus pulposus, is another term for a herniated disc — a disc in the spine that has developed a tear in the tough outer layer and leaked inner disc fluid into the spinal canal.
+HNP, or herniated nucleus pulposus, is another term for a herniated disc.
+This refers to a disc in the spine that has developed a tear in the tough outer layer and pushed inner disc material, called the nucleus pulposus, into the spinal canal.

 Types of HNP alternative treatments

-If mainstream conservative treatments such as pain medicine, physical therapy, exercise, stretching and others prove ineffective, it may be worth your while to explore other, lesser-known HNP alternative treatments.
-The National Center for Complementary and Integrated Health defines alternative medicine as products or medical systems that are not generally considered part of conventional medicine.
+If mainstream conservative treatments prove ineffective, some patients choose to explore HNP alternative treatments.
+The National Center for Complementary and Integrated Health defines alternative medicine as products or medical systems that are not generally considered part of conventional mainstream medicine.
 These alternative treatments include:

 - Alternative medical systems — Ayurveda (ancient Indian medicine), traditional Chinese medicine, naturopathy

-- Biologically based therapies — Herbal supplements, homeopathy, pain patches
+- Plant-based therapies — herbal supplements, homeopathy, pain patches

 If an HNP continues to produce chronic symptoms despite conventional and alternative treatments, a physician may suggest surgery as an option.
-Rather than settle for highly invasive, risky open back surgery, contact Laser Spine Institute to learn about our minimally invasive procedures.
+Rather than settle for highly invasive, traditional open back procedures, contact Laser Spine Institute to learn about our minimally invasive spine surgery.

-For more information about our safer, effective alternative to traditional spine surgery, contact Laser Spine Institute and ask for a review of your MRI or CT scan to see if you’re a candidate for our minimally invasive spine surgery.
+For more information about our alternative to traditional spine surgery, contact Laser Spine Institute and ask for your free MRI review* to see if you’re a candidate for our minimally invasive spine surgery.